blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Glowing Filament (1st level)
 Casting Time: 1 action
 Range: 5ft
-Components: V, S, M (a tiny piece of metal such as a spring or screw)
 Duration: Concentration, up to 1 hour
 You suspend a small piece of metal in the air within 5ft of you and heat it until it glows.
 The glowing filament produces dim light in a 20 foot radius.
 You may end the spell by flinging